MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 # Overview of deploying languages in Office 365 ProPlus

-This article describes how to deploy multiple languages for Office 365 ProPlus, including our best practice recommendations.
+This article describes how to deploy multiple languages for Office 365 ProPlus.
 Languages for Office 365 ProPlus can be deployed using your standard deployment tools and methods.
-Each additional langauge can be installed directly from the Office Content Delivery Network (Office CDN) or downloaded to a local source and installed from there.
+Each langauge can be installed directly from the Office Content Delivery Network (Office CDN) or downloaded to a local source and installed from there.
 Languages can be installed as part of the initial deployment of Office or after Office has been installed.

 > [!NOTE]
-> This article assumes you're using the Office Customization Tool to create configuration files for the Office Deployment Tool or for System Center Configuration Manager.
-For more details on how to use these tools, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).
+> We recommend that you use the Office Customization Tool to create configuration files for deploying Office.
+For more details on how to use that tool, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).
 If a particular feature is not available in the Office Customization Tool, steps are given for editing the configuration file in a text editor.

 ## Install languages from the Office 365 portal